THEELITE100/SPP/README.md

 1. **If build fails:**
    - Check that all dependencies are in `package.json`
    - Ensure Node.js version is compatible (18.x recommended)
-   - Verify environment variables are set correctly

-2. **If API calls fail:**
-   - Check that `REACT_APP_ALPHA_VANTAGE_API_KEY` is set in Vercel
-   - Verify the API key is valid and has sufficient quota
-   - Check Alpha Vantage API status

-3. **If routing doesn't work:**
+2. **If routing doesn't work:**
    - Your `vercel.json` already handles this with the rewrites rule

-4. **If styles don't load:**
+3. **If styles don't load:**
    - Tailwind CSS is properly configured and should work out of the box

 ### Your App Features That Will Work Perfectly:
-- ✅ Stock Price Predictor with real-time data
+- ✅ Market Analysis with technical indicators
-- ✅ Stock Comparison tool with live market data
+- ✅ Portfolio Analysis with comparison tools
-- ✅ Profit/Loss Calculator
+- ✅ Risk Assessment calculator
 - ✅ Dark/Light theme toggle
 - ✅ Responsive design
 - ✅ Smooth animations (Framer Motion)
 - ✅ Interactive charts (Recharts)
-- ✅ Real-time stock search
+- ✅ Professional security search
-- ✅ Live market data display
+- ✅ Comprehensive market data display

-## API Rate Limits

-The Alpha Vantage API has rate limits:
-- **Free tier:** 5 API calls per minute, 500 per day
-- **Premium tiers:** Higher limits available

-The app includes error handling for rate limits and will display appropriate messages to users.

 ## Project Structure